 Download the quarterly Treasury rates for two-year, five-year, 10-year and 30-year U.S. Treasuries.

 c.
-The reference rate for each Valuation Rate Bucket is calculated as the weighted average of the quarterly Treasury rates using Table 1 weights (defined in Section 13.C.9) effective for the calendar year in which the premium determination date falls.
+The reference rate for each Valuation Rate Bucket is calculated as the weighted average of the quarterly Treasury rates using Table 1 weights (defined in VM-V Section 1.C.9) effective for the calendar year in which the premium determination date falls.

 5. Spread